devikaranade/Devika-Ranade-Technical-Challenge/README.md

 - **to** (hexadecimal string) -- address that received the transaction
 - **value** (hexadecimal string) -- amount of **wei** sent with the transaction
     - Wei is a denomination of Ether, the native token on Ethereum. `1 Ether = 10e-18 Wei`
+    - Performing an integer conversion can result in values greater than a signed 8-byte integer

 ## Guidelines
 - You're free to use any 3rd-party packages that you find helpful.
 - You're free to use whichever version of Python 3 you'd like.
+- You’re free to use SQLite or a more sophisticated relational database, like PostgreSQL.
 - It's expected you'll spend roughly 3-4 hours to complete this task.
 We want to be respectful of your time – please do not feel obligated to work on it any longer than that.
     - No piece of software is perfect – feel free to document functionality you would add or do differently.
 - You'll have 1 week to complete your solution from the time you receive this document.
 If we don't receive your solution within 1 week and have received no communication, we will assume you are no longer interested in the role.
 Please email [careers@relayer.tech](careers@relayer.tech) if you need more time.